About

 Candidate Projects:

 SAWMPO staff start with a list of projects that were included in previous plans but have not yet been funded and new projects that have been identified since the last time the LRTP was updated in 2020.
-The projects you see included on the map above have been pre-screened by SAWMPO staff, the Technical Advisory Committee (TAC), and Policy Board.
+The projects you see included on the map above were pre-screened by SAWMPO staff, the Technical Advisory Committee (TAC), and Policy Board.
 Candidate projects must meet an identified state-wide transportation need as documented in Virginia's Statewide Transportation Plan (VTRANS), must have a previously completed study associated with the project indicating an appropriate level of readiness, and must not yet be funded at the time of inclusion in the LRTP.

 Vision List:

-Projects and areas of concern that did not meet the screening criteria to be included in the project list, but have a recognized need for improvement are included on the map above as proposed studies.
+Projects and areas of concern that did not meet the screening criteria to be included in the project list, but have a recognized need for improvement were included on the map above as proposed studies.
 Projects that do not make the final constrained plan or need further study will be included on the LRTP Vision List.

 Ask a Planner